 As ballot initiative manager for The Humane Society of the United States, Ellie helped lead three statewide campaigns to victory in the 2016 election.
 She managed campaign teams in Massachusetts, Oklahoma, and Oregon, empowering staff and volunteers to work longer, push harder, and always keep the mission in mind.
 At Sandy Hook Promise, Ellie grew the footprint of a new organization across the state.
 She recruited community leaders, forged strategic partnerships, implemented educational programs, and activated communities to prevent gun violence.

-Ellie volunteers her time with the League of Women Voters, Rotary Club, and 500 Women Scientists and is a former board member of the Young Friends of St. Louis Public Radio.
+Ellie is on the board of the Forest Park Rotary Club, the Communications Coordinator for the 500 Women Scientists St. Louis Pod, volunteers her time with the League of Women Voters, and the ACLU, and is a former board member of the Young Friends of St. Louis Public Radio.
 She loves to travel, has visited Europe, Africa, and South America, and has a goal to see all fifty state capitol buildings.